 “You cannot afford to live in potential for the rest of your life; at some point, you have to unleash the potential and make your move.” – Eric Thomas

 Reality can limit potential.
 That’s life.
-But potential has very little to do with being your best and putting your life on its best trajectory.
+But potential has to do with putting your life on its best possible trajectory.
 This doesn’t mean pretending limits and obstacles don’t exist.
-It’s about not letting limits demoralise us or stall out our lives.
+It’s more about not letting limits demoralize us or stall out our lives.

 Our idea of potential changes as we age, and the reality of it does too.
 When you’re 5 and people say, “You can be anything!” they’re mostly right.
 No one tells a 40-yr-old that for good reason.

 When potential hits a wall, the realist might see this as a full stop.
 “I was a dancer, I split my ankle in half, my career is over.”
 But the optimist sees the other reality that must be acknowledged — the one where your personal, optimal trajectory is filled with vast positivity and possibility.
 The optimist sees the limit, but still hits the gas.

 This is because our potential lies between what is and what could be.
 As such, your life, at any age or stage, still has nearly unlimited potential.
 Not unlimited meaning ALL possibilities are possible, but unlimited in a sense that there really is a never-ending and infinite amount of possibility remaining.
 You can’t let the elimination of a few options render you powerless to pursue one of the seemingly endless versions of your ideal existence.

 As Arthur Ashe says, “Start where you are.
 Use what you have.
 Do what you can.”